Wasted human potential creates a cycle of poverty.

 We believe that breaking that cycle through health care and education is the key to ending poverty.

-We envision a day when every Nicaraguan will have access to sustainable, locally-driven, quality health care.
+Through educational and financial support, we envision a day when every Nicaraguan will have access to sustainable, locally-driven, quality health care.

-Acknowledging our ignorance and being open to criticism allows us to best serve our students and learn from our mistakes
+Acknowledging our ignorance and being open to criticism allows us to best serve our students and learn from our mistakes.

 Local communities should guide their own development, and we encourage this through individual empowerment, regional partnerships, and by sharing tools that can help communities drive sustainable change.

-The top priority of our Canadian volunteers, donors and stakeholders is to stand in solidarity with our Nicaraguan doctors and students.
+The top priority of our Canadian volunteers, donors, and stakeholders is to stand in solidarity with our Nicaraguan doctors and students.

 The best programs and strategic directions cannot be developed without a solid foundation in evidence-based research and existing knowledge.

 Empowering local leaders is the fastest and most effective way to create healthier communities.

 Every person has a fundamental right to accessible health care and education, regardless of gender, race, age, or wealth.
 Championing these rights is a necessity of our Vision.